RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/redis-enterprise-5.md

 from the high performance, scalability, and high availability that Redis Enterprise is known for.

-#### Redis Labs modules
+#### Redis modules

-There are three modules Redis Labs has developed and certified with Redis Enterprise Pack (RS).
-The modules are:
+Redis has developed and certified the following modules for use with Redis Enterprise Pack:

 - [RediSearch]({{< relref "/modules/redisearch/_index.md" >}})
     - This module turns RS into a supercharged distributed in-memory